 EU R&I Programmes

 Antimicrobial resistance (AMR) is a major public health threat.
 Infections caused by resistant bacteria are increasing and causing Europe to face soaring costs both in terms of lives and public health expenditure.
-Despite the strong need for new antimicrobials, very few new, effective antibiotics have been brought to the market in the last decades.
-The ENABLE project, within IMI’s New Drugs for Bad Bugs (ND4BB) programme, is working to advance the development of potential antibiotics against Gram-negative bacteria, such as Escherichia coli.
+Despite the urgent need for new antimicrobials, very few new, effective antibiotics have been brought to the market in the last decades.
+The ENABLE project, within IMI’s New Drugs for Bad Bugs (ND4BB) program, is working to advance the development of potential antibiotics against Gram-negative bacteria, such as Escherichia coli.
 The ultimate goal of the project is to develop attractive antimicrobial candidates for testing in the clinic, bringing the possibility of new antibiotics to treat Gram-negative infections one step closer to patients.